ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/migrating/migrate-from-12-to-13.md

 ## NameString

-In this release we removed the `NameString`, which was used for type or field names, among other use-cases.
-You can now safely replace it with a simple `string`. `string` was already implicitly converted to a `NameString`, so in most places you shouldn't encounter issues regarding this.
+In this release we have abandoned the `NameString` in favor of simple `string`s.
+Most commonly you would encounter the `NameString` when defining names for fields or types.
+Since `string` was already implicitly converted to `NameString`, there shouldn't be any issues unless you were newing up a `NameString` yourself.

 ## IResolverContext / IMiddlewareContext